 - 1. Maintaining Core Programs: The budget ensures the continuation of essential city services relied upon by residents daily; - 2.
 High Levels of Service: We remain committed to delivering excellent customer service and accountability across all departments; - 3.
-Investing in Our Workforce: Recognizing the importance of employees, the budget implements most of the recommendations from the third-party, or NFP, compensation study; and - 4.
+Investing in Our Workforce: Recognizing the importance of employees, the budget implements most of the recommendations from a third-party (NFP) compensation study; and - 4.
 Refocus on Community Initiatives: Refocusing internal resources over time to pursue complex community initiatives.
-These include Clark Ranch P3, Senior Center P3, 5-acre site in Bonanza, Gordo P3, Recreation P3, Main Street Area Planning, RMP Undergrounding and Relocation, Recreate SR-248, potential City Hall relocation, 2034 Olympic Readiness, and much more.
+These include Clark Ranch Public-Private Partnership (P3), Senior Center P3, 5-acre site in Bonanza, Gordo P3, Recreation P3, Main Street Area Planning, RMP Undergrounding and Relocation, Recreate SR-248, potential City Hall relocation, 2034 Olympic Readiness, and much more.